Lofou – Agios Georgios – Sylikou – Kouka – Pera Pedi – Lofou.

 After 1 hour turn left off the F817 onto the road signposted to ‘Agios Georgios 4km’.

-Follow the road as it winds down into the valley, admiring the views of Kouris reservoir and Akrotiri salt lake to your right.
+Follow this deserted road as it winds down into the valley, admiring the views of Kouris reservoir and Akrotiri salt lake to your right.

 You are walking through some pine forest, then some agricultural land and you have views across the Kouris valley below you – this is the valley that you can see spreading out to your left when you drive up the Troodos road.
 The ‘golf balls’ of Mount Olympus are on view high above you as your road approaches the next village.